 Not everyone is a candidate for LASIK surgery.
 Factors ranging from age to eye health can affect your candidacy.
-If you want better eyesight and are open to going through a procedure to get long-lasting results, there may be LASIK surgery alternatives that you can explore if you don’t qualify.
+If you want better eyesight and are open to undergoing a procedure for long-lasting results, you may be able to explore LASIK surgery alternatives if you don’t qualify.

-One such alternative is Refractive Lens Exchange or RLE.
-If you have questions about cost, eligibility and the procedure in general, read on for answers.
+One such alternative is Refractive Lens Exchange (RLE).
+If you have questions about cost, eligibility, and the procedure in general, read on for answers.

 What is Refractive Lens Exchange?